SELECT sqltext.TEXT,

 validation="SHA1" decryption="AES"

-"Cannot alter database <db>because the database is not in the correct state
+/>"Cannot alter database <db>because the database is not in the correct state

-You'll be able to perform a manual failover fine, but forced failovers will cause the error.
+to become the principal" You'll be able to perform a manual failover fine, but forced failovers will cause the error.
 The mirror will NOT become the principal if it detects that the principal is already running.
 This may happen if you are testing a forced failover with code or a script and don't stop the SQL instance on the principal.
 If you stop the service on the principal, you can then perform a forced failover.
 "Remote copy of <db>has not been rolled forward to a point in time

-This will occur if you have not done a transaction log backup on the Principal and restored it (no recovery) on the Mirror.
+that is encompassed in the local copy of the database.
+Error: 1402" This will occur if you have not done a transaction log backup on the Principal and restored it (no recovery) on the Mirror.
 You MUST do this step, or this error will occur.

 CREATE TABLE TestTable (ID INT, TEXTVal VARCHAR(100))